magicstickuk/multisite-post-duplicator/README.md

 = Does this work with advanced custom fields? =

 Yes.
-However, you have to have the same custom fields defined in each of your site on your network.
-See to help keep the fields in sync https://wordpress.org/plugins/acf-multisite-sync/
+However, you have to have the same custom fields defined in each of the sites on your network.
+To help keep the fields in sync try: https://wordpress.org/plugins/acf-multisite-sync/

 == Screenshots ==